qdrvm/kagome/docs/start-validator.md

 The specs posted above are not a hard requirement to run a validator, but are considered best practice.
 Running a validator is a responsible task; using professional hardware is a must in any way.

 ## Setting up a KAGOME node
-To set up a KAGOME node, you need to obtain the latest version of the KAGOME software.
-To do so, you can either build the software from source or download the pre-built binaries from the [KAGOME GitHub repository](https://github.com/qdrvm/kagome), use docker-compose, or use service files.
+To set up a KAGOME node, you need to obtain the latest version of the KAGOME binary.
+To do so, you can build KAGOME from source, download pre-built binaries from the [KAGOME GitHub repository](https://github.com/qdrvm/kagome), or install from APK packages.

 ### Building from source